What are the environmental liabilities the premises being used by a manufacturing business’s needs to meet?

 • Do your due diligence

-We always suggest buyers and tenants ask the seller or landlord (and their advisers) as to how the land has been used historically and for details of any visits, inspections or notices served by any party relating to possible contamination and that request should also include any correspondence relating to neighbouring property too.
+We always suggest buyers and tenants ask the seller or landlord (and their advisers) as to how the land has been used historically.
+Also ask for details of any visits, inspections or notices served by any party relating to possible contamination.
+That request should also include any correspondence relating to neighbouring property too.

 • Undertake searches

 Legal advisers can undertake searches of the registers maintained by the local authority to find out whether a particular property is recorded as contaminated land.